cakephp/docs/en/views/helpers/paginator.rst

 By using the ``model`` option, ``PaginatorHelper`` will automatically use the ``scope`` defined in when the query was paginated.

-.. versionadded:: 3.3.0
-    Multiple Pagination was added in 3.3.0

 .. meta::
     :title lang=en: PaginatorHelper